Please visit this page often as this situation is fluid and changing daily.

 For purposes of the Safer-at-Home Phase, a “mass gathering” is defined as any event or convening that brings together more than fifty (50) persons in a single room or single space at the same time.
 “Spaces” shall include but not be limited to an auditorium, stadium, arena, large conference room, meeting hall, theater, house of worship, restaurant, bar, parking lot, or any other confined indoor or outdoor space.
 This includes all parades, fairs, festivals, and camping on public beaches or parks.

 - Mass gatherings shall be prohibited in the Territory of the U.S. Virgin Islands.

-- A mass gathering does not include operations for standard essential services and infrastructure such as grocery stores and big-box stores, operations at airports, seaports, bus stops, medical facilities, or hotels.
+- A mass gathering does not include operations for standard, essential services and infrastructures such as grocery stores and big-box stores, operations at airports, seaports, bus stops, medical facilities, or hotels.
 It also does not include office (government and private) environments, factories, refineries, marinas, construction sites, grocery stores, pharmacies, fuel service stations or other retail establishments that provide essential services and are large enough to accommodate for the practice of social distancing of six feet or more between persons.

 - The Enforcement Authority and Penalties established in Section 3 of the Fifteenth Supplemental Executive Order issued on August 28, 2020, shall continue in full force and effect.

 are allowed to resume dine-in operations under the following conditions: